Modern Medication History: A Leap in Managing Medications

 Medication history refers to a comprehensive record of an individual's past and current use of medications, including prescription drugs, over-the-counter (OTC) medications, dietary supplements, and herbal remedies.

 Many patients take multiple medications at the same time.
-Information such as name, dosage, adverse reactions or prescribers of these medications are hard to be remembered and accurately used by patients.
+Information such as name, dosage, adverse reactions, or prescribers of these medications is hard to remember and accurately used by patients.
 Medication errors, such as medication confusion, and wrong dosage, are really common and may harm the patient’s health and cause difficulties for the healthcare process.
 The mission of an electronic medication history is to synthesize all necessary information about medications the patient has recently taken and minimize possible risks.

 What information goes into medication history